Xecades/ArxivDigest-Reimagined/README.md

 **ArxivDigest-Reimagined** is an intelligent arXiv paper filtering and digest generation system powered by LLMs.
 It uses a three-stage progressive filtering pipeline to help researchers quickly identify papers relevant to their interests from the daily arXiv feed.
 (Inspired by [ArxivDigest](https://github.com/AutoLLM/ArxivDigest).)

+> Live example: https://arxiv.xecades.xyz/ (Note: My research interests are quite specific, so there may not be many Stage 3 papers daily.
+For a complete experience, try customizing the config with your own interests!)

 ![](assets/readme-image.png)

 ## 🌟 Features